mihdan/cyr2lat/readme.txt

 = 6.0.7 (10.02.2024) =
 * Tested with WooCommerce 8.5.
 * Added redirect from the cyrillic post title when creating a new post.
+* Added description of post types and post statuses on the Converter page.
 * Fixed displaying all file descriptions in the Theme Editor in the current locale.

 = 6.0.6 (14.01.2024) =